endoflife-date/endoflife.date/products/amazon-glue.md

 Glue generally include major version upgrades for Apache Spark and Python, so be sure to refer to Spark and Python migration guides when upgrading to a newer version of Glue.

+Jobs running on deprecated versions of AWS Glue are no longer eligible for technical support.
+Security patches or other updates will not be applied to deprecated versions.
+AWS Glue will also not honor SLAs when jobs are run on deprecated versions.

 ## [Compatibility matrix](https://docs.aws.amazon.com/glue/latest/dg/release-notes.html)

 {% include table.html